 Karnataka: Hindutva bodies give call for worship in Srirangapatna mosque, prohibitory orders issued

-The Vishwa Hindu Parishad and other organisations have claimed that the city’s Jamia mosque had been built after razing a Hanuman temple.
+The Vishwa Hindu Parishad and other organisations have claimed that the town’s Jamia mosque had been built after razing a Hanuman temple.

-Authorities in Srirangapatna city of Karnataka have imposed a ban on gathering of more than five persons after Hindutva organisations gave to call to offer prayers at the Jamia mosque, claiming that it had been built after razing a temple of the Hindu deity Hanuman, PTI reported.
+Authorities in Karnataka’s Srirangapatna town have imposed a ban on gathering of more than five persons after Hindutva organisations called for their followers to offer prayers in the Jamia mosque, claiming that it had been built after razing a temple of the Hindu deity Hanuman, PTI reported.

 The prohibitory orders were issued on Friday evening and will stay in effect till 6 pm on June 5.
-Hindutva bodies led by the Vishwa Hindu Parishad had given call for a march to the mosque on Saturday, but were denied permission.
+Hindutva bodies led by the Vishwa Hindu Parishad had called for a march to the mosque on Saturday, but were denied permission.

-The Jamia mosque in Srirangapatna city of Mandya district was built around 1782 during the rule of Tipu Sultan, the erstwhile ruler of Mysore.
+The Jamia mosque in Srirangapatna town of Mandya district was built around 1782 during the rule of Tipu Sultan.

 In spite of the prohibitory orders, members of the Bajrang Dal and Vishwa Hindu Parishad on Saturday rode motorcycles in the city, carrying saffron flags and chanting “Jai Shri Ram”, according to PTI.
-Many shopkeepers near the mosque had to keep their outlets closed fearing violence.
+Many shopkeepers near the mosque shut their establishments fearing violence.

-Around 300 members of the Bajrang Dal and Vishwa Hindu Parishad were blocked on the Mysuru-Bengaluru highway after they tried to enter Srirangapatna, Times Now reported.
+Around 300 members of the Bajrang Dal and Vishwa Hindu Parishad were stopped on the Mysuru-Bengaluru highway after they tried to enter Srirangapatna, Times Now reported.

-Apart from local police force, contingents of the Karnataka State Reserved Police have also been deployed in Srirangapatna.
+Apart from local police force, contingents of the Karnataka State Reserved Police have been deployed in Srirangapatna.
 The roads have been barricaded and security pickets have been set up in the city.

 State Home Minister Araga Jnanendra directed the police to take all measures to ensure peace and public order, PTI reported.